PaddlePaddle/docs/doc/fluid/design/mkldnn/bfloat16/bfloat16.md

 #### Model results

-The test with the image classification models has been already added to Paddle Paddle.
+The test with the bfloat16 image classification models is added to PaddlePaddle release2.0 rc1 version.
 The table below shows the results of the 4 models tested on a two-socket machine - ` Intel(R) Xeon(R) Platinum 8371HC CPU @ 3.30GHz`

 ```
 batch_size=1  nr_threads=1